 NOMINATION PERIOD

-The regular nomination period for the Primary Election begins February 9, 2010 and closes at 6 p.m. on March 1, 2010.
+The regular nomination period for the Consolidated Primary Election begins February 15, 2010 and closes at 5 p.m. on March 12, 2010.
+It applies to all offices voted on at the Consolidated Primary Election.

 APPLYING FOR NOMINATION MATERIAL